 Where to find sea turtles on the Big Island

 If you’re looking for the best place to see sea turtles on the Big Island, you’re in the right place.
-Here are 6 locations to find sea turtles when you’re visiting the Big Island.
-If you want more Big Island travel tips, maybe sure to read to the bottom of the post where I’ll link more Hawaii Island blog posts.
+Here are 6 locations to find sea turtles when visiting the Big Island.
+If you want more Big Island travel tips, be sure to read to the bottom of the post, where I’ll link more Hawaii Island blog posts.

 Hawaiian Green Sea Turtles

-There are so many fantastic marine species in Hawaii, including the Hawaiian Green Sea Turtle, or Honu.
+Hawaii has many fantastic marine species, including the Hawaiian Green Sea Turtle or Honu.
 Hawaiian Green Sea Turtles are listed as both a threatened and endangered species.

-It’s illegal to be closer than 10 feet away from a sea turtle, so make sure to keep your distance.
+It’s illegal to be closer than 10 feet from a sea turtle, so keep your distance.
 Not only is it illegal, but it’s just wrong to bother or harass these beautiful creatures.

 Where to find sea turtles in Hawaii